 \end{theorem}

-Actually, the reduction stated in the theorem is quite small and becomes smaller and smaller as the degree of $\K$ increases, but for what we know this is the first time that the `$4$-barrier' is broken.

-The general strategy for the proof of the theorem is similar to the one used in~\cite{GrenieMolteni7}, the new result is made possible by a new way to deal with the support of the test function.
-In particular, the level $L$ of its support is not assumed to coincide with (the logarithm of) the level $T$ as usually done, but it is allowed to be larger.
-This introduces the need to deal with the sum on ideals, but it also allows more flexibility.
-A judicious choice of $L$ in terms of $T$ produces the conclusion.\\ The procedure can be used to deduce explicit values for $\Delta_\alpha$ such that the bound $T_\K \leq (4-\alpha)\log^2\Delta$ holds whenever $\Delta \geq \Delta_\alpha$, for every $\alpha\in[0,1/(2n)]$.
+The value of $\Delta_-$ is already quite large and probably adequate to cover most numerical applications.
+Nevertheless, the procedure can be used to deduce explicit values for $\Delta_\alpha$ such that the bound $T_\K \leq (4-\alpha)\log^2\Delta$ holds whenever $\Delta \geq \Delta_\alpha$, for every $\alpha\in[0,1/(2n)]$ and for some $\alpha$ all exceptions disappear.
 As an example we prove the following result. \begin{theorem} Assume GRH.
 Let $\K$ be a field with degree $n$ and absolute value of the discriminant $\Delta$.
 Then

 \end{theorem}